a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 ### Themes

-- **Short:** Attention spans are short online.
+- **Short:** Attention spans are limited.
 Aim for brief, succinct article lengths.
 - **Focused:** Keep it digestible and to a single topic.
 Articles that span multiple areas and topics should be broken up.
 - **Accessible:** Use plain language and avoid jargon if possible.
 Explain complicated concepts by breaking them down.